 How Do I Establish a Service Connection for My Disability?

-To receive veterans benefits for a physical or mental impairment, you must establish a service connection to your health condition.
-At the law firm of Chisholm Chisholm & Kilpatrick LTD, our lawyers will fight to help you get all of the VA benefits you deserve.
+To receive veterans benefits for a physical or mental impairment, you must establish service connection for your health condition.
+At the law firm of Chisholm Chisholm & Kilpatrick LTD, our lawyers will fight to help you get the VA benefits you deserve.

 Service-Connected Disability Compensation

 VA provides compensation to veterans who have a disability or disease that is related to his or her period of military service.
 A disability or disease related to a veteran’s period of military service is otherwise known as service connection or a service-connected disability.
-There are several bases, according to VA law, for veterans to establish entitlement to service-connected disability.
+There are several bases, according to VA law, for veterans to establish entitlement to a service-connected disability.
 For example, VA law will entitle a veteran to an award of service connection if they can establish the following:

 - an in-service disability, injury, or incident;

 - a current disability; and,

-- a medical link between the current disability and the in-service disability, injury or incident.
+- a medical link between the current disability and the in-service event, injury or illness.

-The law does not require a veteran to demonstrate that he or she was diagnosed with a disability or disease while in the military, but rather that any current disability or disease arises during his military service, including the performance of a military occupational specialty.
+The law does not require a veteran to demonstrate that he or she was diagnosed with a disability or disease while in the military, but rather that any current disability or disease arose due to his or her military service, including the performance of a military occupational specialty.